-- Charge Real Time Carrier Rates where you can integrate with carriers such as USPS and Fed-Ex, featuring live pricing from a host of carriers.
+- Charge Real-Time Carrier Rates where you can integrate with carriers such as USPS and Fed-Ex, featuring live pricing from a host of carriers.
 This puts the choice in the customers’ hands so they can shell out the amount of money they want for the service they want, from one-day shipping to five-to-seven-day shipping.
-You can offer retail rates or your rates based on your account (if you have one).
+You can offer retail rates or rates based on your account (if you have one).

 - Charge a Flat Rate for customer convenience.
 However, this works best for companies that offer a standard product line of similar size and weight products.
-Especially if the product and the package shipping weight is less than 16 ounces when shipping United States Postal First Class Mail.
+Especially if the product and the package shipping weight is less than 16 ounces when shipping the United States Postal First Class Mail.
 Offering a flat rate for shipping also offers them an incentive to order more product(s).

 How you present these options is up to you.
-Successful online retailers are transparent in the way they offer shipping rates and carriers, often times letting the customer know how much shipping will cost at the product page level — even before they hit checkout.
-For the convenience of your customers, you can highlight the most affordable shipping option first, allowing the customers to change their option according to how fast they want the package.
+Successful online retailers are transparent in the way they offer shipping rates and carriers, oftentimes letting the customer know how much shipping will cost at the product page level — even before they hit checkout.
+For the convenience of your customers, you can highlight the most affordable shipping option first, allowing the customers to change their options according to how fast they want the package.
 You’ll also want to alert customers to how much more they should spend before hitting the free shipping minimum to spur them on for additional purchases.

 If you are using an order fulfillment company, their rates should be cheaper than yours.
 Leveraging their shipping volume and what you charge your e-commerce customer online could help your handling costs.
 This ultimately helps you to outsource your order fulfillment to a 3rd party provider and allowing you to focus on growing your business.